 However, the pandemic stayed longer than expected, and more residents in Japan felt troubled about putting the nation in danger.
 Comments and reactions like to move it to 2022.

 But, the decision is final.
 The Tokyo 2020 Olympics will happen in July 2021.

 There was more negative feedback on the decision.
-Some people can no longer see the bright side of this, and it is understandable.
-Everyone wants to boost Japan’s economy and, most importantly, not to lose more lives.
+Some people can no longer see the bright side, which is understandable.
+Everyone wants to boost Japan’s economy and, most importantly, not lose more lives.

 But we never know when this will end.
 All we can do is move forward and do what is best and what we can contribute.

 My contribution?
 As a resident of this country, I forced myself to appreciate the good side of the Olympics.